Qanat: India

 The Bijapur karez system is much more complicated.
 A survey reveals that it has surface water and groundwater connections.
 The Bijapur karez is a network of shallow masonry aqueducts, terracotta/ceramic pipes, embankments and reservoirs, tanks etc. All weave together a network to ensure water reaches the old city.
 The system starts at Torwi and extends as shallow aqueducts and further as pipes; further it becomes deeper from the Sainik school area onward which exists as a tunnel dug through the geology.
 The system can be clearly traced up to Ibrahim Roja.

 In Aurangabad the karez systems are called nahars.
 These are shallow aqueducts running through the city.
 There are 14 aqueducts in Aurangabad.
 The Nahar-i-Ambari is the oldest and longest.
 Its again a combination of shallow aqueducts, open channels, pipes, cisterns, etc. The source of water is a surface water body.
 The karez has been constructed right below the bed of lake.
 The lake water seeps through the soil into the Karez Gallery.

 In Burhanpur the karez is called "Kundi-Bhandara", sometimes wrongly referred to as"Khuni Bhandara".
 The system is approx 6 km long starts from the alluvial fans of Satpura hills in the north of the town.
 Unlike Bidar, Bijapur and Aurgangabad the System airvents are round in shape.
 Inside the Karez one could see lime depositions on the walls.
 The Systems ends to carry water further to palaces and public fountains through pipe line.

 Indonesia

 It has been suggested that underground temples at Gua Made in Java reached by shafts, in which masks of a green metal were found, originated as a qanat.

-Israel & Palestine
+Israel and Palestine

 See the Roman-period Biar aqueduct.